The role of sexual violence support persons on Ontario campuses

 Each university and college in Ontario has a sexual violence support person.
 They may have difference job titles ie, Sexual Violence Response Advisor, Coordinator or Consultant.

 The role of this person is to coordinate responses for the campus community to all forms of sexual violence.
-This includes support to survivors by being the confidential point of contact for students and staff who disclose sexual violence, provide information about reporting options, support and assistance in connecting to resources and in developing safety plans, advocacy with various areas in the institution that are sources for logistical support and institutional accommodations, assistance with navigating judicial and medical systems and case management.
+This includes supporting survivors by being the confidential point of contact for students and staff who disclose sexual violence, providing information about reporting options, supporting and assisting in connecting to resources and in developing safety plans; as well as providing advocacy with various areas in the institution that are sources for logistical support and institutional accommodations, providing assistance with navigating judicial and medical systems and case management.